HeranSemere/postgres_employee_managment_system/README.md

 # postgres_employee_managment_system

-The following were implemented for postgres:
+The following were implemented using postgresql:

 1. Inheritance
 2. Polymorphism (overloading and overriding)